ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l2-01-sharing_your_code.md

 ### Licence

 - Important in any repository, essential in a public one.
-- Describes how people are allowed to use (and re-use) the information in your repository.
+- Describes how people are allowed to use (and reuse) the information in your repository.
 - Do use a standard licence file to avoid headaches and legal issues later on.
 - If your repository is part of an Organisation, make sure this organisation